jangroth/aws-certification-notes/solutions-architect-professional.md

 <a name="11_1_6_5"></a>
 #### [↖](#11_1)[↑](#11_1_6_4)[↓](#11_2) Logs Agent & Unified Agent
-* For virtual servers (EC2 instances, on-premise servers...)
+* For virtual servers (EC2 instances, on-premises servers...)
 * CloudWatch Logs Agent
   * Old version of the agent
   * Can only send to CloudWatch Logs